Typist01/sparta-simulator/README.md

     - number of trainees in waiting list
     -
 **Solution**
-All the tasks here where completed and up to standard.
+All the tasks here where completed up to standard.

 **Phase Two**